Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

 a 3.5mm jack plug for a current transformer and a 3.5mm OD/1.35mm ID barrel plug for a voltage transformer.
-The transformer voltages are used to calculate voltage, current, energy, real/apparent/reactive power, power factor and frequency of mains voltage of one phase conductor.
+The transformer voltages are used to calculate voltage, current, energy, real/apparent/reactive power, power factor and frequency of mains voltage of a single phase conductor.
 Additionally the waveform for voltage and current is provided.

+The Energy Monitor Bricklet can do all of the measurements without the need for any exposed mains voltage wiring!

 To use the Bricklet you have to connect a current transformer clamp around a single phase conductor and connect an AC voltage transformer to the same power line.
 The Energy Monitor Bricklet will use the low-level output voltages of the transformers to make the measurements.
 This ensures that the Bricklet is safe to handle, since no mains voltage has a direct connection to the Bricklet.

-The Energy Monitor Bricklet can do all of the measurements without the need for any exposed mains voltage wiring!

 We offer a `230V voltage transformer <https://www.tinkerforge.com/en/shop/ac-ac-voltage-transformer.html>`__ as well as a `5A current transformer clamp <https://www.tinkerforge.com/en/shop/5a-1v-current-transformer-clamp.html>`__